 Citizen forensics is the emergent phenomenon whereby laypeople, often close relatives of the dead, undertake the scientific investigation of crimes themselves, assuming investigative roles normally associated with state actors such as the police, or technical specialists and scientists.
 Key examples of this include the grassroots movement to exhume hundreds of Republican mass graves of the Spanish Civil War, and community-led searches for tens of thousands of abducted and murdered civilians in Mexico, in light of the state’s near-total abnegation of this duty over the past decade.

 When coming together as an interdisciplinary group encompassing the social sciences and forensics, with diverse geographical and historical contexts including the contemporary violence in Mexico, the Holocaust in Eastern Europe, and the battlefields of World War I, an important starting point was our shared attention to material practices.
 An attention to the materiality of both the remains of the dead, and the tools used to find, contain and analyse the dead, crossed these disciplinary boundaries.
-The experience of fieldwork had left of us with the lasting impression of the physicality of searching for the dead, learning the affordances of tools and equipment that are used.
+The experience of fieldwork had left each of us with the lasting impression of the physicality of searching for the dead, learning the affordances of tools and equipment that are used.
 The long, drawn-out process of finding the dead had made us very conscious of the different steps in this chain, and the material transformations that occurred.
-Object biographies are a useful analytical approach to these encounters and transformations.
+Reflecting on the material practices surrounding different tools is a useful analytical approach to these encounters and transformations.

-The tools considered here—the sieve for recovering fragments of teeth and bone that are mixed into the soil or scattered on its surface; the drill for penetrating through layers of burials that cannot otherwise be exposed or opened for conventional exhumations; the swab that samples the cells of living people so their DNA can be matched with the dead—are all windows into the different stages of the recovery human remains.
+The tools considered here—the sieve for recovering fragments of teeth and bone that are mixed into the soil or scattered on its surface; the drill for penetrating through layers of burials that cannot otherwise be exposed or opened for conventional exhumations; the swab that samples the cells of living people so their DNA can be matched with the dead—are all windows into the different stages of the recovery of human remains.
 These tools are used in traditional archaeology and forensic science.
-Yet object biographies are particularly pertinent in citizen-led forensic, as the tools are functioning as boundary objects between both layperson and expert, and, more unusually, boundary objects between the living and dead.
+Attending to these objects is particularly pertinent in citizen-led forensics, as the tools are functioning as boundary objects between both layperson and expert, and, more unusually, boundary objects between the living and dead.

 A common reality in citizen forensics is that these endeavours are grossly under-resourced, especially in relation to the magnitude of the task.
 This means that tools may be adapted from other walks of life.
 The tools then carry associations from their previous uses.
 The large sieves used to catch fragments of human skeleton are the same sieves used to sort grades of sand and gravel, loosen earth in gardens and farms, or even sift grain for food.
 Archaeology has a long history of borrowing tools from geology and the natural sciences and repurposing them for human remains.
 These prior uses may seem jarring at first, but also add new layers of symbolic associations to working with the dead.
 For example, the extractive nature of the drill, originally designed for the geological sampling of soils and minerals, is highly suggestive of the way the dead and the past are mined as a resource.